moddio/moddio-docs/scripting-reference/actions/playerTypeOfPlayer.md

-Returns which player type the selected player is on.
+Returns the player type of the provided player.